RED LIGHT CAMERAS

 In September 2011 memos about the closing of that city's cameras, Gardena Police Department personnel described the efforts being made to get the Court to change its policy.

 A Sep.
-8, 2011 LA Weekly article described the way the LA Superior Court handles red light camera tickets.
-As of April 2013 the article had 228 comments, and readers were continuing to add new comments, including this new one:
+8, 2011 LA Weekly article (archived copy) described the way the LA Superior Court handles red light camera tickets.

 "PERMANENT RESIDENTS, DON'T IGNORE IT!
 I got a camera ticket in La Habra, barely outside of Covina, this April on my brothers car.
 So he ends up receiving the ticket for $495 in his name but my photo.
 Me & my brother have been permanent residents for 20 years.
 Unfortunately I can't ignore the ticket cus that's putting him in jeopardy.
 Plus I read the part about the ticket remaining in court records, so that means taking a risk to be denied citizenship when finally applying in the near future.
 If you're a permanent legal resident & you plan to apply for citizenship, it's a no brainer, don't risk it.
 Pay the half grand in community service if you have to."